wilsonliaows/docs/workbot/workbot-message-menus.md

       </tbody>
     </table>

 In the example below, the user wants to update a Salesforce 'Direct Customer' account by clicking on a menu option associated with that account.
-As this list changes every day, a static list of menu options won't work.
+As this list changes every day, a static list of menu options wouldn't work.
 In the dynamic message menu fields below, where:

 - **Menu name**: Accounts
 - **Menu options**